NexaAI/octopus-v4/README.md

 pip3 install transformers datasets accelerate peft
 ```

 Make sure to install PyTorch first, followed by the other packages.
+Consider to install `torchvision` and `torchaudio` since we will introduce multimodal model in the graph.
+According to our experience, if you don't install them in one line, there could be some package conflict.
 Alternatively, you can create a dev environment using our Docker image.
 For more information on setting up a dev environment, refer to this [YouTube video](https://www.youtube.com/watch?v=0H2miBK_gAk).

 ## Using the Octopus v4 Model